Bruno-Vdr/vssg/Doc/Playground.md

 # Playground - The test blog

 Sometimes, a simple example is better than a long explanation.
 For this, you'll find a toy blog in the tests_files directory.
-Before all, we assume that you build vssg, and that the executable is in your $PATH, runnable from any location.
+Before all, we assume that you have build vssg, and that the executable is in your $PATH, runnable from any location.

 To generate the toy blog, you can copy the whole the tests_files directory where you want.